 While behavior and migrations associated with spawning accompanied by changes in reproductive organs (gonads) in gag extends from December through May, we found that actual spawning only occurred at our study sites from February 1st through April 18th.
 Males and females were found at deep-water sites.
 Although previous gag research reported spawning aggregations of 50-100 fish dating from 1977-1997, this study did not see large numbers of gag on video data nor have large catches (maximum caught during the spawning season in the MPA was 17 gag).
 Sex-specific movement was evident based on the depths at which fish were captured as average depth at capture differed significantly with sex (Figure 4).
 Females displayed a minimum capture depth of 4.6 meters/15 feet whereas males started at 49.1 meters/161 feet.
-Pre-spawning aggregating behavior consistently occurred at the shallow sites that Captain Ed Walker targeted, where he captured fish in November and as late as mid-February.
-The maximum catch per day at these shallower sites was ~100 fish, and of the 21 fish sampled, 100% of those were female, and 50% had developing or spawning capable ovaries (ramping up to spawn).
+Shallow sites were fished in November and as late as mid-February.
+Of the 21 fish sampled, 100% of those were female, and 50% had developing or spawning capable ovaries (ramping up to spawn).

 Immature females, fish that had never spawned and were not mature enough to spawn at the time of capture, ranged from 1-4 years old and occurred in shallower waters compared to other reproductive phases (Figure 5).
 Developing females, fish which had received the signal to begin gonadal development for the upcoming spawning season, were as young as 2 years old and sampled over a wide range of depths.
 Spawning capable females ranged from 3 to 15 years old.
 Regenerating females, fish that had spawned previously but were not spawning any more this season or skipped spawning that season, had the widest range of ages (2-17 years old).
 The assumption that females migrate to deep-water spawning sites was supported by the presence of only mature females at these sites, as well as increased abundance during the spawning season (Figure 6).
 However, not all females left the spawning site after the spawning season ended.
 Females captured outside of the spawning season during opportunistic sampling – conducted in June, July, October, and November – in these deep-water sites ranged in age from 2 to 10 years old with an average age of 5 years old.